Mathematics Courses

 Introduction to Real Analysis II

 A continuation of MATH 586.
-Topics include Riemann integration, sequences and series of functions, uniform convergence, power series, topology of metric spaces, the Weierstrass approximation theorem, and the Arzela-Ascoli theorem.
+Topics include Riemann integration, sequences and series of functions, uniform convergence, power series, topology of metric spaces, the Weierstrass approximation theorem, the Arzela-Ascoli theorem, derivatives of multivariable functions, implicit function theorem, inverse function theorem.

 Prerequisite(s): MATH 586